budapest view over the tower

 Sunset views at the Rudas Baths outdoor bathing area, which overlooks the Danube River and its beautiful pink and orange light.

-It’s a nice way to unwind, especially after doing something like a Budapest cave tour (which is located pretty close to the Rudas Baths)!
+For a fun experience they have a dining and full-day entrance package deal.
+It’s a nice way to unwind, especially after doing something active like a Budapest cave tour (which is located pretty close to the Rudas Baths)!

 No matter which you choose, all the baths use naturally geothermic water chock full of minerals like calcium, magnesium, chloride, sulfate, and fluoride, which are all purported to have magical, anti-aging, skin-refreshing benefits.

-Be sure to bring your own swimsuit, flip flops, and towel or you’ll have to rent or buy them… which is not cheap.
+Tip: Be sure to bring your own swimsuit, flip flops, and towel or you’ll have to rent or buy them… which is not cheap.

-I forgot to bring flip flops (I mean, in my defense, who packs for Central Europe in winter thinks to bring flip flops?) and had to pay like $15 USD for a single use pair… that gave me sad-looking blisters on my toes.
+I forgot to bring flip flops (I mean, in my defense, who packs for Central Europe in winter thinking to bring flip flops?) and had to pay like $15 USD for a single use pair… that gave me sad-looking blisters on my toes.
 Fun!

 Have coffee and a pastry at one of Budapest’s best coffee shops.